wmo-im/wis2box/docs/source/how-wis2box-works.rst

 wis2box is implemented in the spirit of the `Twelve-Factor App methodology`_.

-wis2box is a `Docker`_ and `Python`_-based platform with the capabilities for centres to integrate their data holdings and publish them to the WMO Information System with a plug and play capability supporting data publishing, discovery and access.
+wis2box is a `Docker`_ and `Python`_-based platform with the capabilities for centres to publish their data holdings to the WMO Information System with a plug and play capability supporting data publishing, discovery and access.

 High level system context
 --------------------------